ashur-k/Learning-React-Testing-24-25-07-2021/README.md

 ### About Readme @Installations @About This Repo, @Purpose This
-1. Repo is written by Ashur Kanwal
+1. Readme is written by Ashur Kanwal
 2. About Codes I have clone codes from https://github.com/aneagoie/robofriends-pwa which were given to me by instructor [Anderi Neagoie](https://github.com/aneagoie).
 I have written similar codes while following along the videos in starting part of same course. (https://github.com/ashur-k/monsters-rolodex)

 ###### Thanks for Reading Ashur Kanwal